Parsec-scale properties of the peculiar gigahertz-peaked spectrum quasar 0858-279: Observations and Data reduction

 \subsection{VLBA observations}

 The observation of the quasar was performed on 26~November~2005.
 The project code is BK128.
-It was made in dual-polarization mode with the VLBA at observing bands centred at 1.5~GHz, 2.3~GHz, 4.8~GHz, 8.3~GHz, 15.4~GHz and 22.2~GHz.
+It was made in a dual-polarization mode with the VLBA at observing bands centred at 1.5~GHz, 2.3~GHz, 4.8~GHz, 8.3~GHz, 15.4~GHz and 22.2~GHz.
 Each band consisted of four 8~MHz-wide frequency channels (IFs) per polarization.
-For the further analysis of Stokes I maps, spectral properties, estimation of the magnetic field, we combined all four IFs at all frequencies.
+For the further analysis of Stokes I maps, spectral properties and the estimation of the magnetic field, we combined all four IFs at all frequencies.
 For the polarization analysis, the four lowest frequency bands were split into two sub-bands, two IFs per sub-band, centred at 1.41~GHz, 1.66~GHz, 2.28~GHz, 2.39~GHz, 4.64~GHz, 5.04~GHz, 8.15~GHz, 8.50~GHz.
-The data at each VLBA station was recorded with 2-bit sampling and a total rate of 256~Mbps.
+The total observing time at four lowest frequencies was about 50~min per frequency.
+The total time at 15.4~GHz and 22.2~GHz was 60 and 65~min, respectively.
+The data at each VLBA station was recorded with 2-bit sampling and a total bit rate of 256~Mbps.

 In addition to the investigated quasar 0858$-$279, various calibrators were observed.
 They included fringe check, cross-polarization and band-pass calibrator 1226$+$023 (3C\,273), electric vector position angle (EVPA) calibrators 0851$+$202 (OJ\,287) and 1328+307 (3C\,286) and the leakage-term calibrator 0919$-$260.